lhafkamp/minor-frisbee/README.md

 -  [ ] different roles for players/organizers

 ## TODO
+-  [x] saving the voting events/game rooms in a database
+-  [ ] synchronise the voting system or let incoming users wait
+-  [ ] feedback about the voting process
+-  [ ] loading indicator
 -  [ ] styling
 -  [ ] UX
 -  [ ] feature detection where a user that cannot vote won't see the voting interface